Phase transition of the 3-majority opinion dynamics with noisy interactions: Introduction

-As future directions, sparser topologies are worth to be investigated.
-We believe that, as long as the communication graph shows strong connection properties, similar phase transitions will be exhibited.
-Furthermore, it would be interesting to see whether the \threemaj dynamics with an arbitrary number of possible opinions, with the same noise model, has the exact same phase transition at the noise threshold value $\punif = 1/3$: in general, this corresponds to the fact that, for each node and at each round, exactly one communication among the three ones is noisy in expectation.
+In \cref{sec:dynamics:simulations}, we provide some experiments, which confirm our theoretical results.
+In addition, we simulate the \threemaj dynamics over communication graphs sampled as Erd\H{o}s Rényi random graphs with different parameters.
+The latter results provide experimental evidence that the \threemaj dynamics is fast and resilient even in sparser communication graphs with strong connection properties, and phase transitions similar to the fully connected case are exhibited.
+For this reason, we believe that sparser topologies are worth to be analyzed.
+Furthermore, it would be interesting to see whether the \threemaj dynamics with an arbitrary number of possible opinions, with the same noise model, has the exact same phase transition at the noise threshold value $\punif = 1/3$.
+We remark that when $p = 1/3$, this corresponds to the fact that, for each node and at each round, exactly one communication among the three ones is noisy in expectation.